colinxr/wfb/content/index.md

 ---
 title: "index"
-tagline: "WFB: A remote agency and product lab, based in Toronto and LA."
+tagline: "WFB: A remote agency and product lab, based in Toronto and Los Angeles."
 ---